July 1 2008

 Indiana University Indianapolis

 College is considered "higher education," with good reason.
 Not only is the level of learning much more comprehensive than previously experienced, but the depth of understandings is much greater.
-Criticisms of standardized tests commonly used in pre-college education challente conformity in thinking and that there is only one correct answer to questions.
-Deeper learning takes much more effort, and calls for motivation, commitment, time management, and good learning skills.
-Most important, college students are considered adults and are expected to be responsible for their own learning... no one else can learn for you, but they will hold you accountable for what you do and do not learn.
-In Western culture, success in college is highly correlated with later economic and social success in life... and success in college involves being a good learner.
+Learning calls for critical thinking and problem-solving skills, greater effort, motivation and commitment, and task management.
+Most important, college students are considered adults and are expected to be responsible for their own learning... no one else can learn for you, but others constantly hold you accountable for what you do and do not learn.
+For better or worse, in Western culture success in college is highly correlated with later economic and social success in life, and success in college is dependent on being a good learner.

-There are a number of things involved in being a good learner.
-Some people argue that a primary direction in human evolution has been selection for good learners.
-We often think learning is what we know, but further reflection reveals that it is actually how we learn that makes the biggest difference.
-When we are faced with a new challenge to which we have no sure answer, existing knowledge in itself is not enough.
-Rather, it is our ability to understand what factors are influencing the situation, what the alternative responses are, and what the consequences of different responses might be... this process provides the best solutions in life.
-For example, when we apply for a job, we are on an equal level with other applicants who have the same level of knowledge, and what makes us stand out is our ability to learn to do this work in this organization in this and changing situations.
+There are a number of abilities involved in being a good learner.
+Some argue that a primary direction in human evolution has been selection for good learners, and like all potentials the more we develop them the more we are able to do.
+We often think learning is what we know, but further reflection reveals that it actually how we learn that makes the biggest difference.
+When we are faced with a challenge to which we have no sure answer, existing knowledge in itself is usually insufficient.
+Identifying effective solutions in life is rather dependent on our ability to understand what factors influence the situation, what the alternative responses are, and what the consequences of different responses might be.
+For example, when we apply for a job, we are on an equal level with other applicants who usually have the same level of knowledge, so what is important to the employers is our ability to learn to do this work in this organization in changing situations.

-In over thirty years of university teaching, I have tried to understand the learning process better in order to help my students succeed in their college experience.
+In over thirty years of university teaching, I have tried to understand the learning process better in order to help students succeed in their college experience.
 As I have told all my classes, I was trained to be an Anthropologist, not a teacher.
 Much of what I have learned about teaching has come from students themselves, who have helped me develop my own teaching skills.
-After a number of years, I received a fellowship to study educational pedagogy, so I could make my own teaching more effective with a wider range of students.
-The following materials are to share what I have learned about learning over the years.
-I hope this is of help to you as you seek to learn more effectively.
+I also received a fellowship to study educational pedagogy, so I could make my teaching more effective with a wider range of students.
+I hope the following materials help you as you seek to learn more effectively.

 Although there is some progression in learning abilities across these levels, they are certainly not mutually exclusive or absolutely ordered.
 (For example, we all know of cases where someone may do an excellent job of analysis, but in the absence of grounded knowledge!)
 People are not totally one level or another, of course.
 We all reflect all of these levels in different life circumstances.
-But how much have we developed our learning abilities influences not only how we do in university education but in many life situations.
+But how much have we developed our learning abilities is critical not only in our education but all of our life situations.

 The value of a college education is not knowledge in itself, but rather developing your abilities on how to learn a wide variety of things.
 In anthropology, math, history, biology, and other subjects, you are asked to broaden alli> of your learning abilities.
 In the larger context, we are seeking to develop our abilities to learn, for then we can learn anything we wish or need to understand.
 Development of your abilities to learn is what makes a college education worth so much in our society, and being an effective learner is what prepares you to be successful in your careers and personal life, and to be a contributing member of society.